rancher/docs/content/rancher/v2.x/en/admin-settings/removing-rancher/user-cluster-nodes/_index.md

 | `--namespace <NAMESPACE>, -n cattle-system`    | Rancher 2.x deployment namespace (`<NAMESPACE>`).
 If no namespace is defined, the options defaults to `cattle-system`. |
 | `--force`                                      | Skips the the interactive removal confirmation and removes the Rancher deployment without prompt.                      |

-## Imported Cluster
+## Imported Cluster Nodes

+For imported clusters, the process for removing Rancher from its nodes is a little different.
+You can the option of simply deleting the cluster in the Rancher UI, or your can run a script that removes Rancher components from the nodes.
+Both options make the same deletions.

 {{% tabs %}}
 {{% tab "By UI / API" %}}
-After you initiate the removal of an [imported cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#import-existing-cluster) using the Rancher UI (or API), the following events occur.

 >**Warning:** This process will remove data from your nodes.
 Make sure you have created a backup of files you want to keep before executing the command, as data will be lost.

+After you initiate the removal of an [imported cluster]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/#import-existing-cluster) using the Rancher UI (or API), the following events occur.

 1. Rancher creates a `serviceAccount` that it uses to remove the cluster.
 This account is assigned the [clusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [clusterRoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) permissions, which are required to remove the cluster.

 1. Using the `serviceAccount`, Rancher schedules and runs a [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) that cleans the Rancher and Kubernetes components off of the node.
 This job also references the `serviceAccount` and its roles as dependencies, so the job deletes them before its completion.
-This process:

-    - Removes the `cattle-system` namespace from the cluster.
-    - Removes the `serviceAccount`, `clusterRole`, and `clusterRole` resources.
-    - Cleans up all remaining namespaces in the cluster (i.e., removes finalizers, annotations, and labels).

-    >**Using 2.0.7 or Earlier?**
-    >
-    >These versions of Rancher do not automatically delete the `serviceAccount`, `clusterRole`, and `clusterRole` resources after the job runs.
-You'll have to delete them yourself.

 1. Rancher is removed from the cluster nodes.
 However, the cluster persists, running the native version of Kubernetes.

+ **Result:** All components listed for imported clusters in [What Gets Removed?](#what-gets-removed) are deleted.

 {{% /tab %}}
 {{% tab "By Script" %}}
-Rather than cleaning
+Rather than cleaning imported cluster nodes using the Rancher UI, you can run a script instead.

 >**Prerequisite:**
 >